 How to Beat the Burnout with Moderate Exercise

 Sixty percent of public sector employees report experiencing high levels of burnout due to high occupational pressure1.
 Burnout can be defined as chronic job stress where the job expectations and workload outweigh the employees’ perceived psychological capacity and ability to cope with the demands.
-Annually the U.S spends $300 billion dollars on decreases in productivity and retention, as well as increases in absenteeism and turnover cost (1).
+Annually the U.S spends $300 billion dollars on decreases in productivity and retention, as well as increases in absenteeism and turnover costs (1).

 The stressors that contribute to employee burnout can make the employee feel inadequate, guilty, self-conscious, and depressed.
 Therefore influencing not only their job performance but other areas in their life, their overall health, and disease risk (2).